Skip to content

-A good insulation is more important than ever in times of an energy crisis.
+Good insulation is more important than ever in times of an energy crisis.
 The less heat is lost, the more heating costs can be saved.
-However, there are several misconceptions about this topic.
-A consumer advocate provides clarification.
+However, there are some misconceptions about this topic.
+A consumer advocate clarifies.

-Building insulation allows for reduced energy costs while protecting the climate.
-Additionally, insulation often forms the basis for using modern heating systems, frequently in conjunction with self-generated photovoltaic energy.
+Building insulation allows for reduced energy costs while also protecting the climate.
+Insulation often forms the basis for the use of modern heating systems, frequently in conjunction with self-generated photovoltaic energy.
 “It’s important to know that insulating the roof or walls almost always pays off, is generally cheaper than a new heating system, and saves a lot of CO2,” says Christian Handwerk, energy expert from the Consumer Center NRW.
-“We advise consumers to check the order of energy efficiency measures before making energy investments in their homes.
-Building insulation usually comes first.”
-However, there is a lot of misinformation and persistent prejudices about building insulation.
+“We advise consumers to check the order of energy efficiency measures before making energy investments in the house.
+Building insulation is usually the first step.”
+However, there are many false pieces of information and persistent prejudices about building insulation.
 What are the most common misconceptions about insulation?

-This is already one of several misconceptions surrounding insulation.
-Insulating exterior walls is often more cost-effective than installing a new heating system, even considering typical subsidy grants.
-Moreover, building insulation leads to significant energy savings.
+This is already one of several misconceptions about insulation.
+Insulating exterior walls is often more cost-effective than installing a new heating system, even when considering the usual subsidy grants.
+Additionally, building insulation leads to significant energy savings.

-An insulated exterior wall, for example, allows only 10 to 15 percent of the original energy amount to escape.
-In most cases, the investment in building insulation pays off within less than 15 years.
-Additionally, renovated walls have a lifespan of more than 40 years, enabling long-term cost savings.
+For example, an insulated exterior wall allows only 10 to 15 percent of the original energy amount to escape.
+In most cases, the investment in building insulation pays off in less than 15 years.
+Moreover, renovated walls have a lifespan of more than 40 years, enabling long-term cost savings.
 The same applies to roof insulation.

 2. Misconception: Insulation material is hazardous waste